microsoft/weekly-planner-wp/README.md

 License
 -------

-    Copyright © 2011-2013 Nokia Corporation.
+    Copyright ¬© 2011-2013 Nokia Corporation.
 All rights reserved.
     Nokia and Nokia Connecting People are registered trademarks of Nokia Corporation.
     Other product and company names mentioned herein may be trademarks or trade names of their respective owners.

     Subject to the conditions below, you may, without charge:

-    ∑  Use, copy, modify and/or merge copies of this software and associated content and documentation files (the ìSoftwareî)
+    ¬∑  Use, copy, modify and/or merge copies of this software and associated content and documentation files (the ‚ÄúSoftware‚Äù)

-    ∑  Publish, distribute, sub-licence and/or sell new software derived from or incorporating the Software.
+    ¬∑  Publish, distribute, sub-licence and/or sell new software derived from or incorporating the Software.

     Some of the documentation, content and/or software maybe licensed under open source